Market position & differentiation

 Legal AI market CAGR 2025–2032 (HTF Market Intelligence)

-The emerging competitive structure of legal AI — as described by market analysts in early 2026 — is characterised by integrated research platforms (Thomson Reuters, LexisNexis), specialist AI providers (Harvey, Legora), and document intelligence platforms (Relativity, Luminance).
 No major player currently occupies the case-specific outcome intelligence layer.
 Litigation prediction is listed as a market segment in analyst reports, but the dominant players remain focused on the research and document layers where the volume is higher and the technical requirements are lower.
+This is AIOOJ's structural opportunity.

 What AIOOJ is not